Lignano II ° International Biennial of Art

 Brief profile on the problematics of the 2RC printshop

-Lat Stamperia 2RC in Rome - directed by Eleonora and Walter Rossi - in six years of intense activity (the last to be emphasized) has managed to set up a work program based, in addition to experimental research on techniques, which is essential for a busy printing house , on the reciprocal and human relationship between artist and printer (in the graphic work the relationship is ambiguous, always in unstable equilibrium: not due to misunderstanding between the two subjects, but above all due to the continuous difficulties that appear beyond the so-called canonical rules ).
-It is the maximum commitment that a committed printing house can face, given the times of compromise we live in.
-For us, commitment has the value of professional ethics, of explication towards the outside of a complex problem: as it is, precisely, that of graphic design.
+Lat Stamperia 2RC in Rome - directed by Eleonora and Valter Rossi - in six years of intense activity (the last to be emphasized) she managed to set up a work program based, in addition to experimental research on techniques, which is essential for a committed printing house , on the reciprocal and human relationship between artist and printer (in the graphic work the relationship is ambiguous, always in unstable equilibrium: not due to misunderstanding between the two subjects, but above all due to the continuous difficulties that appear beyond the so-called canonical rules ).
+It is the greatest commitment a committed printing house can face, given the times of compromise we live in.
+For us, commitment has the value of professional ethics, of explication towards the outside of a complex problem: just like that of graphic design.

 Graphic work, perfect human work - against those who affirm its ambiguous and obscure modality, namely that the graphic work is known only after the process is complete: thus masking, perhaps, unclear executive maneuvers - is something more than simple "carry over" of the design on the plate.
 The Stamperia 2RC, and this can be refuted by the graphic works exhibited here, on this point, which is moreover fundamental, is explicit: the "carry over" is no problem, the problem is the technical procedure.
 And a technical procedure always implies a choice: not casual, but congenial to the artist's personality (since the same procedure cannot be applied uniformly to all artists: this means making a planning process).
 So if the artist is a graphic designer he already knows the value of the choice from the start, if he wants to become one, the intervention of the printer is then decisive.
 Because he sensed the hidden aspirations of the artist.